 You can read more about the FTC endorsement guidelines here.

-In order to properly disclose your affiliate relationships in any cases of affiliate marketing, you will need another type of disclaimer – an Affiliate Disclaimer.
+In order to properly disclose your affiliate relationships in any case of affiliate marketing, you will need another type of disclaimer – an Affiliate Disclaimer.

 Explain Your Website Rules